Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Conclusions

 \section{Conclusions}

 This work presents advances in photocathode development for PICOSEC Micromegas precise-timing detectors.
 The study characterises not only CsI but also metallic and carbon-based materials, including Ti, B$_4$C and DLC.
-It combines laboratory measurements of optical transparency and surface resistivity with beam tests using a single-pad metallic detector equipped with photocathodes and exposed to 150\,GeV/$c$ muons to evaluate time resolution and photoelectron yield.
+It combines laboratory measurements of optical transparency and surface resistivity with beam tests using a~single-pad metallic detector equipped with photocathodes and exposed to 150\,GeV/$c$ muons to evaluate time resolution and photoelectron yield.

-The best performance was achieved with a 5\,nm CsI photocathode, reaching $\sigma = 10.9 \pm 0.3$\,ps with more than 30 extracted photoelectrons, representing the most precise timing result obtained with PICOSEC Micromegas to date.
+The best performance was achieved with a~5\,nm CsI photocathode, reaching $\sigma = 10.9 \pm 0.3$\,ps with more than 30 extracted photoelectrons, representing the most precise timing result obtained with PICOSEC Micromegas to date.
 Alternative materials also showed excellent performance, with Ti and B$_4$C emerging as the most promising candidates, achieving $\sigma \approx 30$\,ps with about 5 photoelectrons.
-Moreover, metallic and carbon-based photocathodes exhibit significantly greater resistance to ion backflow, discharges and humidity.
+The reported time resolutions include all contributions from Equation \ref{eq:timeResolution}, in particular those from the reference detector and the readout electronics.
+This implies that the intrinsic time resolution of the PICOSEC Micromegas detector, for prototypes assembled with CsI photocathodes, is below 10 ps.
+At this stage, rather than pushing further below the 10 ps level, the emphasis is on improving the detector robustness.
+Metallic and carbon-based photocathodes exhibit significantly greater resistance to ion backflow, discharges and humidity.
 Overall, these results demonstrate that enhanced robustness can be achieved while maintaining excellent timing performance, supporting the feasibility of the PICOSEC Micromegas concept for future experiments.

+It is important to note that carbon-based materials sputtered directly on the radiator without a~conductive interlayer are sufficient for basic performance studies.
+Nonetheless, in high-rate environments, a~metallic interlayer is required to mitigate charging-up effects and voltage drops, particularly for larger-area devices.
+The influence of the metallic interlayer on the rate capability has not yet been quantified and comparative measurements of carbon-based photocathodes with and without a~Ti layer under high-rate conditions are planned for future studies.

+To scale up the detector technology to larger active areas, correspondingly larger photocathodes are required.
+Concerning the maximum size of the photocathodes, the main limiting factor is the availability of sufficiently flat radiators on the market.
+The largest commercially available MgF$_2$ substrates are about 10$\times$10 cm$^2$.
+CsI and DLC depositions on such radiators have been performed, with no uniformity issues observed, as the detectors' response remained uniform across the active area \cite{NDIP,AntonijaMPGD}.
+The largest PICOSEC Micromegas detector produced to date had an active area of 20$\times$20 cm$^2$, using four individual radiators \cite{MengMPGD}.